Lemongrass essential oil

-Lemongrass (Cymbopogon flexuosus) is a perennial plant grows mainly in tropical and subtropical places.
-The plant is called as lemongrass because of the lemon-like odor present is the essential oil of the stem and leave.
+Lemongrass (Cymbopogon flexuosus) is a perennial plant that grows mainly in tropical and subtropical places.
+The plant is called lemongrass because of the lemon-like odor present in the essential oil of the stem and leave.

-Lemongrass oil is very popular in some culture for culinary uses and medicinal purpose.
+Lemongrass oil is very popular in some cultures for culinary uses and medicinal purposes.
 The main essential oil present in lemongrass are citral, myrcene, geranial, and neral.

-Lemongrass has 70 to 80 % citral content which is water-insoluble, pale yellow liquid with lemon like odor (1).
+Lemongrass has 70 to 80 % citral content which is a water-insoluble, pale yellow liquid with a lemon-like odor (1).
 Medicinal properties include sedative, antiviral and antibacterial effects (2).
 In the Israeli research, citral, at a concentration comparable to that found in a cup of tea brewed with 1 gram of lemongrass, was found to induce apoptosis in cancer cells (3).
 Other uses of citral are in perfume industries and as a food flavoring agent.